-Use the Bike Fix-It Station in Central Park to pump up your tires or make minor repairs.
-It includes several tools securely attached to the stand with stainless steel cables and tamper-proof fasteners.
+Use the Bike Fix-It Stations (PDF) to pump up your tires or make minor repairs.
+They include several tools securely attached to the stand with stainless steel cables and tamper-proof fasteners.
 Hang your bike from the arm to freely move pedals and wheels.
 If you need help with a repair, just scan the QR Code on the front of the station to get detailed instructions.

 There's limited parking for RVs in the Town of Banff.
-Use the RV Parking Guide (PDF) for tips on getting around Banff.
+Use Banffparking.ca for help parking in town.

 Get around the national park without a car.
 Explore the Park vehicle-free, discover hidden gems and more.